yiheyue/common-linux-cmd/docs/about_cmd.md

 > alias (built-in) - Define or display aliases

-create an alias for a list of commands
+e.g. create an alias for a list of commands

 ```
 user@pc ~ $ alias foo='cd /usr; ls; cd -'